Unbinning global LHC analyses: Results

 As the final process, we investigate $ZH$ production, which is affected by five of the considered SMEFT operators.
 The 2D limits, setting the Wilson coefficients not shown to zero, are shown in Fig.~\ref{fig:ZH_triangular}.

 First, the total rate constraints are relatively insensitive, making the kinematic information of the histogram and SBI approaches more relevant.
 This is a consequence of the large background contribution to the signal region.
 A harder cut on the signal--background classifier score could enhance the rate constraints, but would reduce the kinematic constraints if combined with the kinematic SBI or histogram information.
+As a consequence of the larger background contributions, the bands observed for the other processes are here enlarged to (partial) ellipses.

 For the histogram approach, the constraints get significantly tighter.
 They become even tighter once the full kinematic information is extracted using the SBI approach.
 The effect is particularly strong for the \cHW, \cHB, \cHWB, and \cHD directions and the two-dimensional combinations thereof.
 This improvement is due to the SBI approach being sensitive to the $Z$ boson polarization, disentangling the left-handed and right-handed $Z$ coupling to quarks, see App.~\ref{app:SMEFT_Feynman_rules}.
 In contrast, the $p_T^Z$ histogram is not sensitive to the $Z$ boson polarization.